Gillette Homicide Defense Lawyers

 - You were in an impaired mental state, meaning you could not understand your actions in the moment.

-If you or someone you love is facing murder or manslaughter charges in Campbell County, you should not hesitate to contact a Gillette criminal defense attorney at Steven Titus & Associates, P.C.
+If you or someone you love is facing murder or manslaughter charges in Campbell County, you should not hesitate to contact a Gillette violent crime defense attorney at Steven Titus & Associates, P.C.
 The prosecution has already begun building a case against you, which means our team needs to immediately start working on your case.
 Given our previous experience successfully defending clients in homicide cases, we can provide you with the same thorough legal skill.
 Contact our office at (307) 257-7800 to begin building your defense strategy.

 Your FREE Case Strategy Session